Gina Pane: Actions Through Time

 The anthology is intended for a wide readership, from artists, art historians, performance artists, performance historians, students of art, history of art, art theory, choreography and photography, exhibition historians, art collectors, museum and gallery curators, visitors and employees.

-Sophie Delpeux is a senior lecturer (HDR) in Art History at the University of Paris 1 Panthéon-Sorbonne, specialized in Performance Art and body representation.
+Sophie Delpeux is a senior lecturer (HDR) in Art History at the University of Paris 1 Panthéon-Sorbonne, specialised in Performance Art and body representation history.
 Alice Maude-Roxby is an artist, curator and writer specialising in performance, photography and feminist histories.
 She was Director of Research in Visual Arts at Middlesex University.

 Acknowledgements